joesan/joesan-me/content/post/misc/hev-bev-cost-comparison.md

 First, let us see what parameters we are going to use

-## Assumptions

--> No comparison based on pure Horse Power or Torque or any other performance metrics

--> This specific comparison is not to be generalized for any cars other than these two cars that are being compared

 ## Parameters to use

 **Purchase Price** - The most important parameter that heavily influences which car to buy